fiveages-sim/robot_descriptions/quadruped/deep_robotics/x30_description/README.md

 # DeepRobotics X30 Description
 This repository contains the urdf model of x30.
+The origin models could be found at [DeepRobotics](https://github.com/DeepRoboticsLab/URDF_model)

 ![x30](../../.images/deep_x30.png)